 The new PS4 slim is no different.
 It's the same PS4 console we've all grown to know and love, but fitted into a much slimmer chassis, and with a slightly different rear port configuration.

 We were always fans of the look of the original console, but we'll never say no to saving some space in our television cabinets.

-It's smaller, it runs quieter, and it's more power efficient, but is it worth the upgrade for existing PS4 owners, and if you're looking to buy the console for the first time, is this the one to go for?
+It's smaller, it runs quieter, it's more power efficient and – if you live in Europe or Asia – it's available , but is it worth upgrading to?
+Moreover, if you're looking to buy the console for the first time, is this the one to go for?

 - Check out our guide to the best PS4 games.

 The slim retails at £259 / $299 / AU$599.99 for the 500GB model, with a 1TB model expected further along down the line.